 It’s time to take back control.
-Call a treatment expert today to find treatment centers that specialize in binge drinking programs.
+Call a treatment provider today to find treatment centers that specialize in binge drinking programs.

 Roughly one in six American adults binge drinks four times a month and consume an estimated eight drinks per binge.